buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/Types/IfcImpactProtectionDeviceTypeEnum.md

 # IfcImpactProtectionDeviceTypeEnum

-This container defines the different predefined types of kinetic impact protectors that can specify an _IfcImpactProtectionDevice_ or _IfcImpactProtectionDeviceType_.
+This container defines the different predefined types of kinetic impact protectors that can specify an _IfcImpactProtectionDevice_ or _IfcImpactProtectionDeviceType_.<!-- end of definition -->

 ## Items